-By applying an ERM approach, you can more easily prioritize existing activities, manage change, objectify conclusions to enable better issue escalation, and gain a panoramic view of disparate controls and tests.
+By applying a risk-based approach, you can more easily prioritize existing activities, manage change, objectify conclusions to enable better issue escalation and gain a panoramic view of disparate controls and tests.
 All of this will help you streamline and add value to current activities, enabling you to spend less time on check-the-box compliance or insurance efforts and more time preventing loss events and identifying emerging risks.

 No matter what your industry, company size, risks or unique challenges may be, LogicManager has a fully integrated risk assessment solution that works to tackle all of your risk needs and manage risks that can cause harm in one place.

-We also have nearly 100 point solution packages so you can cherry pick based on your most specific and timely needs as risk assessments play an important role in defining what GRC is to any organization.
+We also have nearly 100 point solutions so you can cherry-pick based on your most specific and timely needs as risk assessments play an important role in defining what is ERM to any organization.